 - the number of instructional sessions students experience can have a marked effect on their pace of academic growth and progress.

 - The Impact of the Ace it!
-Component of the Texas Alliance of Boys & Girl’s Clubs Academic Innovation & Mentoring Program is a report on the academic impact of the Ace it!
+Component of the Texas Alliance of Boys & Girl’s Clubs Academic Innovation & Mentoring Program and the Follow-Up Evaluation of the Impact of Sylvan Learning's Ace it!
+Program Within the Texas Alliance of Boys & Girls Clubs' Academic Innovation & Mentoring Program are two reports on the academic impact of the Ace it!
 Reading and Math program as they were used in a collaborative project among local Sylvan Learning Centers, Boys and Girls Clubs and schools in Texas.
-The study reports on the positive academic growth of these at risk student as was measured with
+Both studies report on the positive academic growth of these at risk student as was measured with

 - third-party internal assessments and